HydraDragonAntivirus/Hydra-Dragon-Antivirus-Linux/README.md

 - Don't forget to use clamonacc
 - Test the suspicous file in home folder
  ## Common Issues
-Flagging github website and ip as a virus like other 3 AVs did for github ip.
+Flagging github website and ip as a virus like other 3 AVs did for github ip
 ## Contact
 <a href="https://discord.gg/W2N27aF5"><img src="https://img.shields.io/discord/72895893221067986?style=flat-square&logo=appveyor"></a>
 ### semaemirhan555@gmail.com